3 Weeks in Turkey Itinerary

 Ankara for 2 days

-Ankara is Turkey’s capital when it was moved from Istanbul.
+Ankara was Turkey’s capital when it was moved from Istanbul.
 It is one of the most diverse tourist destinations as it is filled with entertainment parks and museums.
-In order to reach Ankara from Istanbul, the most recommended option would be to take a direct flight.
-Travel duration lasts for more than 2 hours.

 The cheapest option is to ride the train and other alternative options include riding the bus, using rideshare, riding a taxi or renting a car.
 The drive will take 5-6 hours.